zibhub/GNDMS/installation-guide/index.md

 GNDMS is built and installed using
 [Apache buildr](http:///buildr.apache.org).
 A pre-packaged version of buildr is included with GNDMS and can be executed by running `$GNDMS_SOURCE/bin/gndms-buildr`.
-However, if you prever to install buildr locally, please
+However, if you prefer to install buildr locally, please

 * Install Ruby 1.8